 Contributor YouTube: An Insider’s Guide to Climbing the Charts (more info here)

-Do you know what you have to do to piss off a bunch of fundamentalists and conspiracy theorists who will then harass and malign you?
-Just put up a single, spooky webpage, that purports to be a recruitment drive for a organization whose actual existence is speculative at best and at worst is fiction presented as fact (or paranoid, hysterical hand-waving in the interest of selling books?).
-Really.
-Apparently, that’s all you have to do.
-So much for freedom of artistic expression or a right to one’s own opinion.
-In all fairness, I think the theories mentioned read as good fantasy crime fiction.
+My first foray into the True Crime arena.
+Formula: Just put up a single, spooky web page, that purports to be a recruitment drive for an organization whose actual existence is speculative at best and at worst is fiction presented as fact or paranoid, hysterical hand-waving in the interest of selling books and you will get all kinds of reactions.
+In all fairness, I think the theories mentioned read as good fantasy crime fiction and this was a conceptual attempt at that very thing.
+Apparently, it succeeded.
 The unnerving side of this was the equal amount of applications I received asking to join (Really?
 Join a group of underground serial killers?
-Really?) or outright death threats.
-After I outed myself on this experiment, I of course was the target of vitriol from a few died in the wool “believers” in the conspiranoia premise that this leveraged.
-Guess I kicked their particular sacred cow.
-Well, EXCUSE ME.
+Really?) or outright death threats by people who really believe in such things.
+(Someone summed it up pretty well in this article from The Fenris Wolf)

 El Centro & OMEGA

 This was a ARG/Transmedia style story with occult/horror/conspiracy elements, started in 2004 and ended in 2006.
 It utilized Web, print (booklet), radio, phone trees, theater and news wire services.
 [A version of the doughnut shop scene from this story was used in Amsterdam production of Terra: Extremitas by Foolish People.]
 This project was done in collaboration my late friend Dave Szulborski.
 There’s a LOOOOOONG story about this project.
-So long in fact that it will take up at least three chapters in an upcoming book titled: Confessions of a Hoax Fiend.
+So long in fact that it will take up at least three chapters in an future book.